 Swimming among famed Galapagos animal species like sea turtles and black-tipped sharks, or walking on glittering black sand beaches strewn with basking sea lions and prehistoric-looking iguanas are experiences no family will forget.

-Kids will love snorkeling with penguins, or watching the curious blue-footed boobies perform their courtship dance.
+Exploring the Galapagos with kids is always fun as they will love snorkeling with penguins, or watching the curious blue-footed boobies perform their courtship dance.
 This is a destination for adventurous, inquisitive families; kiss social media, shopping, and nightlife goodbye for a week and simply soak up this astonishing and unique place.

 Embark on an Eco Adventure in Mexico